-Talakaveri is the birth place of River Cauvery.
+Talakaveri (also spelled Talacauvery) is located on the slopes of Brahmagiri Hill in the Kodagu or Coorg district of Karnataka.
+It is situated at a height of 4200 feet, and offers some amazing views of the forests and valleys around.
+Talakaveri is also the birth place of River Cauvery.
 The origin of the river is a small spring, where water spurs out.
-A small tank is built around the origin and a narrow path is left open for the water to flow down onto a bigger tank next to it.
-The water then flows underground, and the river is seen a few kilometers later.
-As the river is considered sacred, a temple is built around the place of birth of the river.
+A small tank is built around the origin, and is called Tirth Kundike or Brahma Kundike.
+A narrow path is left open from this Kunidke for the water to flow down onto a pond next to it.
+The water then flows underground, and the river becomes visible a few kilometers downhill.

-If you walk behind the temple, you can see stairs (nearly 300 steps) that will take you to the top of Brahmagiri Hill.
-You can get a glance of the thick Western Ghats from the top of the hill.
+A series of stairs behind the temple will lead you to the top of Brahmagiri Hill.
+The stairs are very steep, but you can observe that people of all ages get to the top of the hills without issues.
+The views from the top of the hill are amazing.
+You can get a glance of the thick Western Ghats from the top of the hill and is definitely worth the steep climb up the stairs.
 On a clear day, the locals say that you can even get a glimpse of Arabian Sea (which is about 100 km by road from here).

 View of Western Ghats from Brahmagiri Hill